Get to Know Research Services

 Jian Zhang, PhD, PE

-Jian Zhang has served as a Research Program Manager at WRF since 2002.
+Jian Zhang has served as a Research Principal at WRF since 2002.
 He currently leads WRF’s ongoing Research Area focused on water infrastructure resilience.
 Jian has a bachelor's degree and a master’s degree in environmental engineering from Tongji University, China, and a PhD in environmental engineering from the University of Cincinnati.

 Areas of Expertise: Asset Management, Condition Assessment, Pipes, Resilience, Risk Assessment